 I sighed.
 "No."

-"Oh," her expression became slightly confused, "well then, who do you fancy?"
+"Oh," her expression became slightly confused, "who do you fancy?"

 "Nobody, I suppose," I shrugged thinking, somebody.
 As the chances of those feelings being reciprocated were very slim, I decided against voicing it--that would only make my feelings more real when I was so close to believing I was just having delusions.

 "Yeah?
 Who do you fancy?"
 I did not want to be having this conversation.

 "It's hard to say," she grinned, "I find so many boys fanciable…"

 I rolled my eyes as I looked up the properties of dittany.
 She was on the verge of bringing the subject round to me again when Octavius skidded around the corner and dove under the table.